…so do I.

 - Legal—property rights, both intellectual and real, and their protection

 - Global trade—impact of outsourced manufacturing, including political ramifications

 Please join me and form a human bridge connecting business knowledge with the people who need it most.
 I am focused on creating alliances between corporations and colleges, foundations and non-profit organizations, all with the purpose of creating value to both sides of our economic engine, through the lasting power of story-telling.

 Already joining with me is Taliesin Nexus, a liberty-supporting organization teaching the realities of the creative business to emerging writers and movie producers.
 Students from Community Colleges are reaching out for more knowledge through reading, recognizing that’s what made people like Warren Buffett successful.
+Think-tanks like Heartland Institute are reaching out to provide facts about today’s most contentious issues affecting our daily lives.
 Respected magazines like Wealth Management already recognize the place for Business Fiction like mine, naming my debut novel Private Offerings in their Best Business Fiction for 2015.